Normal view

 Finally, if you want to provide your visitors with the best possible navigation experience, I suggest optimizing your WordPress search.

 The default search function isn’t always the most accurate or helpful.
-Upgrading it can make a big difference, especially if you have a content-heavy site where users need to quickly find posts, products, or resources.
+So, upgrading it can make a big difference, especially if you have a content-heavy site where users need to quickly find posts, products, or resources.

 To do this, I recommend starting by reviewing your site’s search stats.
 This can show you what visitors are looking for, what they can’t easily find, and whether your current search function is meeting their needs.